Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 I'm meeting a friend.
 A girl?
 Is this why you can't decide?
 Bye.
-I just hope she's Bee-ish.
+I just hope she's Goober-ish.
 They have a huge parade of flowers every year in Pasadena?
 To be in the Tournament of Roses, that's every florist's dream!
 Up on a float, surrounded by flowers, crowds cheering.